Discover Tuscany Tour

 Distance: 30 km – 16 miles

 Terrain: a few rolling hills

-ARRIVAL AND ASCIANO WARM UP RIDEOur optional group shuttle will depart Terontola train station at 11:30 am and will take you to Agriturismo Il Molinello in Asciano (35 minute ride).
-We will get together at 12:30 pm in the Molinello Enoteca for lunch and a brief introduction.
+ARRIVAL AND ASCIANO WARM UP RIDEOur optional group shuttle will depart Terontola train station at 11:30 am and will take you to the agriturismo in Asciano (35 minute ride).
+We will get together at 12:30 pm in the Enoteca located inside the agriturismo for lunch and a brief introduction.
 In the afternoon, after the bike fitting, we will ride around Asciano (with an optional extra loop) and stop for an artisan gelato!
 Dinner at agriturismo.